appacademy/Module-1-Resources/README.md

   - [Code it out](./w1/d1/code_it_out/boolean-type.js)

-## Weekly Additional Resources
+## Additional Resources

-- Each week also has additional resources. \
-Feel free to explore and find some helpful resources that may include things \
+- Feel free to explore and find some helpful resources that may include things \
-like cheat sheets and additional practice problems.
+like cheat sheets and additional practice problems and general advice.

-## Contributing to this repo (staff)
+## Contributing to this repo (Staff)

 - In order to contribute to this repo, please make sure that you create a \
 pull request so that It can be reviewed by the modular instructor